MobleyLab/off-ffcompare/examples/README.md

 # Examples

-Here are some examples of how to use the scripts provided in this repository
+Here we will show how to use the scripts in this repository on the molecule set AlkEthOH.
+We create input mol2 files, minize each molecule with all 7 forcefields and then calculated the RMSD of the minimized structures.

-* filter\_molecules : shows how these scripts were used to generate sdf files of ~ 1000 molecules for the DrugBank and eMolecules datasets
-*